Harsh toners. No sunscreen. Rich moisturizers that made me breakout.

 4. Very Few Ingredients Can Penetrate Your Skin

 Your skin isn’t there just cos.
 It does a very important job: it keeps stuff OUT of the body.
 And it does it very well.
 That’s why you still take a pill or have an injection when you’re sick.

 Getting something to get through the skin is hard.
 Yes, a few things do get through, under the right conditions.
 But skin doesn’t absorb as much stuff as we’re lead to believe these days.

 And even when something gets through, it usually stays in the dead, superficial layers of the skin.
 They never reach the blood stream.

 And why should they be able to penetrate so deep into the body, anyway?
 Most ingredients work only when left on the skin.
-If zinc oxide, for example, were able to reach the bloodstream, it would hardly be able to create a protective shield against UV rays, wouldn’t it?
+If UV filters penetrates skin, they wouldn’t provide any sun protection, would they?

 If your skin needs some extra help, you can always add a booster or toner later on.

 Buying this or that product just because it’s popular or Allure said is a must is usually just a waste of money.
 Listen to your skin.
 Figure out what’s upsetting it and what ingredients can fix its woes.
 Choose products accordingly.